anniehedgpeth/anniehedgpeth.github.io/_posts/2017-01-01-devops-training-plan.md

  - *[Hashicorp Vault](https://www.vaultproject.io/)* - I'm hoping to unlock the mystery of Vault.
 Right now it's a total enigma to me.

 ## PIPELINE / CI/CD
 I think learning all three of these would give me a good basis for comparison.
-And since I’ve already worked with TC, I’m starting with Jenkins.
+And since I’ve already worked with TeamCity, I’m starting with Jenkins.
 <img src='/assets/article_images/2017-01-01-devops-training-plan/jenkinspipeline.png' style='display: block; margin-left: auto; margin-right: auto; padding-top: 40px' />

  - *[Jenkins](https://jenkins.io/)* - In the short time I've been learning Jenkins, it's way easier than TC, but that's possibly because my project is simpler.
 I'll be interested in the side-by-side comparison.
  - *[Team City](https://jenkins.io/)* - I've only worked on one TC project in the past, so I'll be glad to get more experience with it.
  - *[Chef Workflow](https://docs.chef.io/workflow.html)* - This will be totally new to me, but I don't know of a ton of people that would choose it over Jenkins, so I want to know why.